cncf/tag-contributor-strategy/governance/reviews/template.md

 <!--- Provide the commit of the file under evaluation as a point-in-time reference to this review. --->

 The following table details the governance areas expected for a project.
-Coverage is indicated by Complete, Partial, and Missing.
+Coverage is indicated by Complete, Partial, Missing, and Unknown.
 * Complete - the content of the governance documentation is fully detailed and does not leave any question to the reader.
 * Partial - the content of the governance documentation is missing some information and would leave the reader with questions or some level of misunderstanding.
 * Missing - the documentation is absent, wholly undiscoverable, or woefully inadequate in meeting the objectives of that governance content.
 The reader cannot act on the content that is available.